lsst/ap_verify/doc/lsst.ap.verify/running.rst

 How to use measurements of metrics
 ==================================

-After ``ap_verify`` has run, it will produce a file named, by default, :file:`ap_verify.verify.json` in the caller's directory.
+After ``ap_verify`` has run, it will produce files named, by default, :file:`ap_verify.<dataId>.verify.json` in the caller's directory.
 The file name may be customized using the :option:`--metrics-file <ap_verify.py --metrics-file>` command-line argument.
-This file contains metric measurements in ``lsst.verify`` format, and can be loaded and read as described in the :doc:`lsst.verify documentation</modules/lsst.verify/index>` or in `SQR-019 <https://sqr-019.lsst.io>`_.
+These files contain metric measurements in ``lsst.verify`` format, and can be loaded and read as described in the :doc:`lsst.verify documentation</modules/lsst.verify/index>` or in `SQR-019 <https://sqr-019.lsst.io>`_.

 Unless the :option:`--silent <ap_verify.py --silent>` argument is provided, ``ap_verify`` will also upload measurements to the `SQuaSH service <https://squash.lsst.codes/>`_ on completion.
 See the SQuaSH documentation for details.

-If the pipeline is interrupted by a fatal error, completed measurements will be saved to the metrics file for debugging purposes, but nothing will get sent to SQuaSH.
+If the pipeline is interrupted by a fatal error, completed measurements will be saved to metrics files for debugging purposes, but nothing will get sent to SQuaSH.
 See the :ref:`error-handling policy <ap-verify-failsafe-partialmetric>` for details.

 Further reading